Environmental Protection Agency (EPA).

 Summary of Petition

-The petitioner's summary of the pesticide petitions is printed below as required by FFDCA section 408(d)(3).
-The summary of the petitions was prepared by Interregional Research Project 4 (IR-4) and represents the view of the petitioners.
+The petitioner summary of the pesticide petition is printed below as required by FFDCA section 408(d)(3).
+The summary of the petition was prepared by the petitioner and represents the view of the petitioner.
 The petition summary announces the availability of a description of the analytical methods available to EPA for the detection and measurement of the pesticide chemical residues or an explanation of why no such method is needed.

 A. Residue Chemistry